ecto/dotcom/_posts/2020-04-21-react-audio.md

 const audio = new Audio();
 ```

-We start by defining a `context`, and initializing it with audio context.
-We could also with null so consumers of the context know if it's been initialized or not, but we have it so we might as well use it.
+We start by defining a `context`, and initializing it with the Audio element we just created.
+We could also pass null `null` so consumers of the context know if it's been initialized or not, but we have it so we might as well use it.
 The `null` pattern is also common if you are loading something asynchronously that you'll provide later.

 ```jsx
 const AudioContext = React.createContext(audio);
 ```

-Now we want to define a provider component - this could just go straight into the app, but breaking the `Provider` out allows us to package this nicely into a file without exporting the `AudioContext` we created above.
-Passing the `audio` to the Provider here allows changes to propogate down, if it was for example a return value of `useRef` or `useState` instead of just the constant above.
+Now we want to define a provider component.
+Notice we're exporting this - `AudioContext.Provider` could just go straight into the app, but breaking it out allows us to package this nicely into a file without exporting the `AudioContext` we created above.

+It also allows you do define more complex hooks in your `Provider` and pass them down, but we don't need that here.
+Passing `audio` here could instead be a return value of `useRef` or `useState` rather than just the constant above.

 ```jsx
 export const AudioProvider = ({ children }) => (